HakanL/Haukcode.Osc/README.md

-# Rug.Osc
+# Haukcode.Osc

-Simple, complete, open source OSC implementation for .NET and Mono.
+Simple, complete, open source OSC implementation for .NET Standard 2.0 Fork from Rug.Osc

 # Key Features:
 * Pure .NET (C#) (2.0 or greater) so any .NET / Mono platform is supported.
 (Windows, OS-X, Linux, Android, I-OS, Unity3D and more)